 A photo showing a wooden plate with a shape cut out with the word "Alex" engraved on it

-First creation
+First tests

 A drawing showing two pieces with complementary notches cut out allowing assembly